abarrera05/nglr/labs/chat/README.md

 # Lab

-Build a simple chat client.
+Finish off this simple chat client.

 Find the `TODO` locations in: